Kingxukai/linux/Documentation/scsi/scsi_eh.rst

 ..
 TABLE OF CONTENTS

-   [1] How SCSI commands travel through the midlayer and to EH
+   [1] How SCSI commands travel through the woke midlayer and to EH
        [1-1] struct scsi_cmnd
        [1-2] How do scmd's get completed?
    	[1-2-1] Completing a scmd w/ scsi_done